Application Advice from a Fast Streamer - Civil Service

 Make sure to attend our Getting into Public Sector event on October 11th, where several public sector employers will be present!
 Book a place on MyFuture.

-Please be aware that this application advice is related to last year's intake, and therefore there may be slight changes to 2019 intake application process.
-Make sure to research your strand and the application advice already on the Fast Stream page and also read our earlier blog post, linked above.
+Please be aware that this application advice is related to the 2017 intake, and therefore there will be changes to future years' application processes.
+Make sure to research your strand and the application advice already on the Fast Stream page.

 Step 1: Pre-Application Process